div-space/portfolio/content/pages/home.md

     title: Divyarajsinh Jhala
     subtitle: ''
     text: >+
+      ## With a foundation in computer science, I specialize in UX/UI design,
+      product design, and user research.
 I collaborate with problem solvers, blending design disciplines with adaptability across roles.
-As an experience designer from India with a computer science background from GTU and LAU, I specialize in UX/UI design, product design, and user research.

       > Bridging Tech, Design, and Human Behavior.